-The forecast pressure of £2.233m at Month 8 is a £2.219m reduction in the adverse position of £4.452m reported at quarter 2 and forecasts the impact of, as previously reported, the management actions that have been strengthened across all service areas to review and challenge planned expenditure, control recruitment and to maximise income.
-It is therefore anticipated that by the year end, the outturn deficit position should reduce further and that this will be demonstrated in the final monitoring report which will be presented to Cabinet at month 9.
+The forecast pressure of £1.280m at Quarter 3 is a £0.953m decrease to the adverse position of £2.233m reported at month 8 and forecasts the impact of, as previously reported, the management actions that have been strengthened across all service areas to review and challenge planned expenditure, control recruitment and to maximise income.

-Information on the Month 8 position of the Dedicated Schools Grant (DSG), Housing Revenue Account (HRA) and Collection Fund is also outlined in the report.
+Information on the Quarter 3 position of the Dedicated Schools Grant (DSG), Housing Revenue Account (HRA) and Collection Fund is also outlined in the report.

-Against a generally improving position, the DSG is now forecasting an in-year surplus of £3.287m (£3.215m at quarter 2), which has reversed the deficit brought forward leaving a forecast year end surplus of £0.514m (£0.442m at quarter 2).
+Against a generally improving position, the DSG is forecasting an unchanged in-year surplus of £3.287m, which reverses the deficit brought forward leaving a forecast year-end surplus of £0.514m.
 Action will continue to be taken with the aim of mitigating cost pressures and delivering and maintaining a surplus position.
 To assist, Oldham has been invited by the Government to take part in the Delivering Better Value in SEND (Special Educational Needs and Disabilities) Programme which will provide dedicated support for the SEND Review reforms to 55 Local Authorities with historical DSG deficit issues with the aim of putting the DSG of participating Authorities on a more financially sustainable footing.
+Working with partners, detailed work has now commenced on compiling the grant application for submission in late June/ early July.